TrinhThanhPhong/Fashion-Shop/README.md

 # Fashion-Shop
-A project graduation thesis about Web and chatbot AI
+A project graduation thesis about Web and chatbot AI (not yet completed)